jacobdshimer/jacobdshimer.github.io/_posts/2018-08-06-microblog-part-one.md

 Now this is might be a little confusing.
 We are importing the app variable which is the Flask application instance from the app package.
 Now in order to run this you need to add the FLASK_APP environmental variable.
 This can be done one of two ways depending on your operating system.

-For Linux users, you will run the following command: export FLASK_APP=
+For Linux users, you will run the following command:

 {% highlight bash %}
   export FLASK_APP=microblog.py